Devil's food cake: Early 20th century

-The cake's popularity led to commercial applications beginning in the late 1920s.
+Around the 1920s, the popularity of devil's food cake brought several commercial applications.
 Following the success of Duff's Ginger Bread Mix in 1929, P. Duff and Sons of Pittsburgh quickly introduced devil's food among its early cake mix offerings.
 In 1919, the Taggart Baking Company began selling the first commercially produced cupcakes, made using a devil's food cake recipe.
 The cupcakes would be marketed under the Hostess brand after 1927, and later evolved into the Hostess CupCake known today.
-Devil's food was also the inspiration for the Devil Dog, a hot dog shaped, cream-filled snack cake, and a precursor to the whoopie pie.
+Devil's food was also the inspiration for the Devil Dog, a hot-dog shaped, cream-filled snack cake, and a precursor to the whoopie pie.